brendanhay/khan/README.md

 which are continuously deployed into `[1..n]` segregated environments.

-These versioned artifacts are then launched into an environment which dicates what traffic and other service instances are visible.

-be promoted and retired, ensuring that entire (or subsets thereof) environments are consistent and reproducible.
+These versioned artifacts are then launched into an environment which dicates what traffic and service instances are visible, ensuring that entire (or subsets thereof) environments are consistent and reproducible.

 ### Persistent vs Ephemeral